Vegan Carrot Coconut Soup

 - 4 teaspoons coconut cream

-- Heat the coconut oil in a large pot and add in the onions.
-Sauté for about 2min, until onions become translucent and fragrant.
-Now add in the carrots and sauté for another minute.
+- Heat the coconut oil in a large pot and add the onions.
+Sauté for about 2min, until onions become translucent.
+Add the carrots and sauté for another minute.

-- Add in the water and vegetable stock powder or cube and bring to a boil.
-Once it has boiled, turn down to low and cook for about 20min or until the carrots are soft.
+- Add the vegetable stock and cook for about 15 minutes on medium heat, until the carrots are soft.

-- When opening the can of coconut milk, save 4 teaspoons of the cream which is on top of the milk for garnishing later.
-Mix the layers in the can to combine the rest of the cream and the milk
+- When opening the can of coconut milk, save 4 teaspoons of the cream for garnishing later.

 Store the soup in an airtight container in the fridge for up to 5 days.